Manykeystrikes/Project-work/Final_Project/Network_Template/NetworkTemplate.md

 # Network Forensic Analysis Report

-_TODO_ Complete this report as you complete the Network Activity on Day 3 of class.

 ## Time Thieves
-You must inspect your traffic capture to answer the following questions:
+ Inspectation of traffic capture

-1. What is the domain name of the users' custom site?
+1. The domain name of the users' custom site.
 The domain is frank-n-ted